 - 39. The Respondent argued that the subject property's rental rate and capitalization rate are correct, as these were derived from the Mass Appraisal process through multiple regression analysis, and this methodology is consistent with Provincial Quality Standards, and has been tested by the audit, as set out in MRAT. - 40.
-The Respondent presented the Board with two evidence binders (Exhibits R-2 and R-3) as support for the 2010 assessment on suburban office properties located in seven basic market areas of the City; R-2 consists of 13 sections numbered 1-13 and R-3 contains sections 14-17. - 41.
+The Respondent presented the Board with two evidence binders (Exhibits R-2 and R-3) as support for the 2010 assessment on suburban office properties located in seven basic market areas of the City; R-2 consists of 13 sections numbered 1-13 and R3 contains sections 14-17. - 41.
 Section 1 confirms that assessments in the Province of Alberta must be carried out on the basis of mass appraisal.
 The Respondent quotes from The International Association of Assessing Officers, Property Appraisal and Assessment Administration, Chicago, Illinois, 1990, pages 88-89 and states:

-"single property appraisal is the valuation of a particular property as of a given date; Mass appraisal is the valuation of many properties as of a given date, using standard procedures and statistical testing"
+" single property appraisal is the valuation of a particular property as of a given date; Mass appraisal is the valuation of many properties as of a given date, using standard procedures and statistical testing"

 "Also, mass appraisal requires standardized procedures across many properties.
-Thus valuation models developed for Mass appraisal purposes must represent supply and demand patterns for groups of properties rather than a single property" (Exhibit R-2, section 1-1).
+Thus valuation models developed for Mass appraisal purposes must represent supply and demand patterns for groups of properties rather than a single property" (Exhibit R2 Section 1-1).

 - 42. The Respondent suggested that the Income Approach is the approach of choice, as it best reflects typical actions of buyers and sellers when purchasing income-producing properties.
 Ample information provided by owners with regard to both income and expenses reinforced this suggestion. - 43.
 The resulting assessments were tested and the model's predictions of the value met Provincial Quality Standards as set out in MRAT.
 The audit is used to determine the accuracy of the City's predictions relative to the marketplace, and is a direct reflection on the accuracy of the model.
 The measure in this process is the calculation of ASRs (Assessment Sales Ratios). - 44.
 The Respondent did not specifically argue about the ASR's applicability to specific properties.
 However, it is noted that the Complainant applied ASRs to the five sales comparables which the Complainant relied upon to indicate a capitalization rate.
 The Complainant time adjusted the sales prices of his sales comparables by a time adjustment factor used by the City for retail.
 The resulting ASRs ranged from .62 to 1.37 with a median of 1.04 and an average of 1.03 or within the range allowed by audit.
-However, it should be noted that two of the sales comparables (the Dell building and Rohit Business Centre) are not considered good indicators by the Board, because the Dell building required very extensive retro-fitting to convert an open call centre environment to corporate head offices and the other, Rohit Building, is owner occupied.
-When these two sales comparables are taken away from the total of five, the median becomes 1.23 or in other words, far above what would be considered realistic or acceptable in a Provincial audit.
-Refuting the Complainant's argument, the Respondent argued that the use of the retail time adjustment factor by the Complainant was not valid.
+However, the Respondent questioned the comparability of two of the sales comparables (the Dell building and Rohit Business Centre) because the Dell building required very extensive retro-fitting to convert an open call centre environment to corporate head offices and Rohit building is owner occupied.